basic-web-components/basic-web-components/packages/basic-arrow-selection/README.md

     </basic-arrow-selection>

-By default, the arrow buttons are shown on devices with a mouse or mouse-like point device.
+By default, the arrow buttons are shown on devices with a mouse or mouse-like pointing device.
 They are not shown on a touch-capable device unless mouse movement is detected.
 To cause the buttons to always appear, apply the 'showArrows' CSS class.